 - Academic Achievement and Student Growth: South Carolina chose not to include student growth for high school students.
 Academic Achievement must be based on the federally required English and mathematics high school assessments.
 The end-of-course tests administered in Algebra 1 and English 1 meet the federal mandate for testing students in ELA and Math.
-Summative testing was waived for Spring 2020. - The four-year adjusted graduation rate and at the state's discretion, an extended year graduation rate.
+Aggregate data will be reported for the 2020-21 school year but not used for a rating. - The four-year adjusted graduation rate and at the state's discretion, an extended year graduation rate.
 South Carolina chose not to include an extended graduation rate.
-School level graduation rates will be reported for the 2019-20 school years but not used for a rating. - Progress in achieving English Proficiency: South Carolina has designed a set of interim targets to acknowledge students who make progress toward becoming proficient in English within a five-year timeframe.
-Aggregate data will be reported but not used for a rating. - At least one indicator of school quality or student success: South Carolina has three metrics: student success based on Science proficiency; student engagement based on results from a student engagement survey; and a college/career readiness metric.
+School level graduation rates will be reported in both aggregated and disaggregated form for the 2020-21 school year but not used for a rating. - Progress in achieving English Proficiency: South Carolina has designed a set of interim targets to acknowledge students who make progress toward becoming proficient in English within a five-year timeframe.
+Aggregate data will be reported for the 2020-21 school year but not used for a rating. - At least one indicator of school quality or student success: South Carolina has used three metrics: student success based on Science proficiency; student engagement based on results from a student engagement survey; and a college/career readiness metric.
+Administration of the Student Engagement Survey stopped during COVID-19.
+The contract with the survey vendor was discontinued on May 29, 2020.
+Aggregate data for Science proficiency and college/career readiness will be reported for the 2020-21 school year but not used for a rating.